Pbotsaris/my_sqlite/README.md

 # My SQLite

 A naive implementation of the SQlite.
-The entry point to the program is the file `my_sqlite.rb` in the `src` directory.
-To run use ruby:

     ruby src/my_sqlite.rb